William A Gardner

 Being able to pass easily through these doors of understanding and perception is critical to our mental health, and the door between youth and adulthood is one of the most critical.
 When a certain passage is prevented by barriers of repressed ideas and emotions buried in the Freudian subconscious, the result is conflict within the psyche that can present itself as mental illness.
 When the perceptive and emotional door from youth to adulthood is blocked the resulting mental problems can be extreme.

-One example is illustrated in the film of the 'Dead Poets Society' when the protagonist, Neil Perry, finds himself caught between his desire to be an actor, his anger at a father who will not allow him to do so, and his guilt toward the mother.
+One example is illustrated in the film of the 'Dead Poets Society' when the protagonist, Neil Perry, finds himself caught in the middle of his desire to be an actor, his anger at a father who will not allow him to do so, and his guilt toward the mother.
 His only recourse to resolve the conflict over his desired career is to leave home knowing that this will likely cause a permanent split with his parents.
 But leaving home in this fashion will cause intense anguish to the mother and Neil is unable to accept the guilt of causing such pain to a parent that he loves.
 Caught irreconcilably between anger and guilt, two of the strongest emotions, he opts to end his life.
 Keating, the provocative teacher, had become a catalyst to opening the door to increased perception and awareness but Neil was unable to choose to pass through it.
 That act of choosing, making a choice that a person knows will result in benefits for some (or himself) but also liabilities for others, is part of stepping through this particular door.
 It is most difficult for people who are already intelligent, sensitive and perceptive.

 There is no magic or guaranteed solution to the matter of dealing with barriers to passing through the emotional and mental doors of our lives.
 Repressed ideas and emotions originating in traumatic experiences during childhood can remain in the unconscious beyond our conscious awareness yet remain operative, driving our emotions and actions throughout life.
 It is important to be aware that such thresholds exist and thus recognize the signs when a passage is blocked.
 In most cases the individual will find a way to minimize these barriers and thus pass through the door of increased perception and comprehension.
 Like the Hero who meets and overcomes challenges, this person draws strength and self-confidence from passing through the door to a higher and more developed consciousness.
 Like the lotus flower opening, they step from one level of perception to another, from a state of conflict to a state of peace.
 Others may find it difficult if not impossible.